soundskycloud/soundSky/README.md

   - lazy loading of audio blobs on playback
   - wavesurfer w/ waveform display & navigation
   - fallback to `<audio>` for large files
+- Images
+  - Images stored on imgur are linked in kv tags
+  - Image IDs are used to locate posts from covers

 ## Live Beta